Certified Source Blog

 Requirements for Industry Job Levels

 The starting point for many careers is the entry-level position.
 Most often, these are jobs eligible for those switching professions or recent college grads.
-Typically, experience is not required, as most jobs provide on the job training.
+Typically, the experience is not required, as most jobs provide on the job training.
 Examples of entry-level healthcare positions include medical assistant and patient service representative.

 Mid-Level with Some Experience